 Description: Experience the century-old artisanal way of harvesting coffee beans while visiting a real small family farm.
 This is a hands-on experience where you will pick, grind and roast your own coffe beans and get to taste some of the smoothest coffee in the world!
 This is the only tour that guarantees red beans ready for picking year-round.

-Difficulty: To reach the coffee field it is required a short steep walk to reach the plants but the rest of the process is accesible to everyone.
+Difficulty: To reach the coffee field there is a short steep walk to reach the plants but the rest of the process is accesible to everyone.

 Accessibility: This tour is for all ages.
+You must inform us if anyone joining is younger than 2 or older than 75.
 It is also available should you have limited mobility or a visual/hearing impairment.

 Duration: The tour lasts 8 hours from start to finish with 4 hours spent in the coffee farms and at points of interest.